tanin47/backdoor/README.md

   the database.
 In the case of Heroku Postgres, creating an individual user isn't allowed.
 No activity history.
 * Deployed apps like phpmyadmin and cloudbeaver require separate deployments and are huge.

-Backdoor supports multiple users (masking your Postgres users), activity history, and (future) finer-grained access control.
+Backdoor supports multiple users (masking your Postgres users or use Postgres users), activity history, and (future) finer-grained access control.
 It is small (<2MB) and embeddable into your Java application.
 No separate deployment.
 No separate instance.

 How to use